 Google has added new capabilities to its Cloud Vision API, which enables developers to extract metadata from more than one billion images.
-It can detect objects and faces in photos, extract content that you need from voluminous documents such as research papers and books.
+It can detect objects and faces in photos, extract content that you need from voluminous documents such as research papers and books, and even use artificial intelligence to predict wound progression .
 The company recently demonstrated the Video Intelligence API, wherein it could not only find a dog in the video but also identify the breed.
 Users can also search and discover video content from the Google cloud storage by providing information on what they are looking for.
 All this is made possible due to AI.

 AI in Content Management

 In a world of self-driving cars, drones and intelligent machines around us, how can we expect content management to be untouched by AI.
 Marketers are already using automated tools to analyse consumer behavior, suggest strategies to engage with them and predict the customers’ buying pattern.
 Google uses AI system in its search engine to teach itself about users’ preference and provide them with better answers by learning more about the semantics of their searches.
 Similarly, Twitter uses bots to publish and push content automatically, and even generate automated tweets to suit the user’s moods.

 So, when we talk about AI in content management, it comes down to things like identifying pages that aren’t attracting traffic, broken links, including chatbots to provide instant customer support as soon as a visitor lands on a page, and similar tasks which businesses have started to experiment with.
 SharePoint and Office 365, which are hugely popular for document management and team communication are using artificial intelligence to better manage content across the enterprise.
 Let’s see how some tools like the Content Moderator API from Microsoft is helping in this regard.